alint roadmap

 We do not put dates on the roadmap.
 Two reasons: slipping a public date is worse than not having one (users plan around dates; missed dates erode trust), and scope-based cuts ship better software (filling-time-to-meet-a-date is how feature creep enters).
 Watch GitHub Releases for the actual ship signal.
 Every release ships with a CHANGELOG entry, a refreshed bench-history row, and a tagged commit.

-v0.10 is the next ship.
-Install today; the LSP server lands on top of the engine you already have configured.
+Next up: v0.14 WASM plugins.
+Install today; new versions land on top of the engine you already have configured.